linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 To end the panic and stabilize the money markets, the federal government decided to guarantee investments in money market funds.
 The guarantee did, in fact, calm investors and end the run, but it put the government on the hook for a potential liability of up to 3 trillion—the assets held in money market funds at the time.

 U.S. regulators since approved a series of reforms to reduce the risks of runs on these funds.
-Institutional money market funds (those servicing institutions rather than private investors) are required to "float" the prices of their shares based on the value of their assets rather than maintain a fixed  $1 value per share.
-This limits the incentive during a crisis for investors to compete to be the first to withdraw funds while share prices are maintained at a nonsustainable level of$ 1.
+Institutional money market funds (those servicing institutions rather than private investors) are required to "float" the prices of their shares based on the value of their assets rather than maintain a fixed  \$1 value per share.
+This limits the incentive during a crisis for investors to compete to be the first to withdraw funds while share prices are maintained at a nonsustainable level of\$ 1.
 In addition, funds now have the authority to either limit redemptions or impose redemption fees of up to 2\% if a fund's assets fall by more than 30\%.

 In 2021, however, the SEC floated new proposals to replace the ones put in place after the financial crisis.
 In the face of redemptions, funds typically sell their most-liquid holdings and can be left holding less-liquid assets just as their values might be falling.
 With share prices fixed at 1, this gives an incentive to investors to redeem their shares quickly before the buck may be broken.
 The SEC thus proposed a "swing factor" on days with net redemptions.
 The factor is intended to assess the impact of sales on the less liquid assets still held in fund portfolios.
 By aligning share prices to portfolio value, investors' incentives to cash out in front of other shareholders would presumably be minimized.
 These proposals have elicited considerable pushback from the industry, however.